KYMiao/L4DC_Neural_ODEs_Observer/README.md

 # L4DC_Neural_ODEs_Observer
-page for longer version of L4DC paper
+Longer version of L4DC paper can be found at: https://arxiv.org/abs/2212.00866